Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 3.0:
+Changes for version 4.0:

-Now with extra spiff!!

-General improvements to help make people's lives more spiffy.
+Fixed some issues with scale troughs and with popovers; and made various other improvements.

 ![Computing-Machine-GTK-2.png](https://raw.githubusercontent.com/Jamie-Michelle/Computing-Machine/master/Computing-Machine-GTK-2.png)